Events and private gatherings

 Working from home is compulsory for those who can.
 Employers must ensure that all employees work from home as far as practically possible.
 Employers must be able to document that their employees have been informed as to how this is to be carried out.

 Restaurants and licensed premises in Oslo

-- There should be at least 1 metre distance between people, even within a group, unless they are part of the same household.
+Keep at least two metre distance from other people, even within a group, unless you are part of the same household.

 - Read the Norwegian Food Safety Authority's recommendations for the food and beverage industry.

 Kindergartens and schools

 - Kindergartens, primary schools and secondary schools open at the yellow risk level from Monday 10 May.

 - Upper secondary schools are planned at the yellow level from Tuesday 18 May.
 VO (adult education) is kept at the red risk level until further notice.